mitranim/mitranim.github.io/src/html/thoughts/cheating-for-website-performance.md

 ## Use Server Rendering

 There's a trend towards single page applications (SPA) with clientside routing and rendering.
-They tend to skip server-side rendering in favour of being data-driven, usually through a RESTful API.
+They tend to skip server-side rendering in favor of being data-driven, usually through a RESTful API.
 As a result, they tend to have slow initial page loads.
 This is bad, particularly on slow connections, which is typical for mobile.